Houston Fire Department

-FIREFIGHTER TRAINING FACILITY - The Houston Fire Department Training Facility, formally named the Val Jahnke Training Facility, is located at 8030 Braniff, just south of Hobby airport.
+FIREFIGHTER TRAINING FACILITY - The Houston Fire Department Training Facility, named the Val Jahnke Training Facility, is located at 8030 Braniff, just south of Hobby airport.

-FIREFIGHTER'S CALENDAR - This is published by the Houston Fire Fighters Burned Children's Fund, a seperate non-profit organization.
+FIREFIGHTER'S CALENDAR - This is published by the Houston Fire Fighters Burned Children's Fund, a separate non-profit organization.
 The calendar benefits the Houston Fire Fighters Burned Children's Fund.
 For more information visit the HFFBCF website at www.houstonburnedchildrensfund.com.

 FIREWORK VIOLATIONS - Citizens should report all complaints regarding the illegal use of fireworks directly to the HPD Tel-communicator (non-emergency line) at 713-884-3131.
 If the citizen believes that there may be a fire and/or medical emergency related to the use of fireworks, he/she should dial 9-1-1 and request the HFD.